If you’re flying with a baby, you no doubt want to know everything there is to know about bringing baby food on your next flight.

 Here are 3 tips for packing baby food when flying to make sure your next flight goes as smoothly as possible.

-Can You Bring Baby Formula on a Plane?
+You Can Bring Baby Formula and Milk on a Plane

 The TSA do not specific a limit as to how much baby formula you can bring.